 On Saturday last some of the residents of our quiet little village were the spectators of a scene which will not readily fade from their memories.
 Two brothers, named Reynolds, whose conduct for a short time previously had been of a peculiar nature, on Saturday morning terrified their neighbours by behaving in a manner which left no doubt that their minds were unhinged.
 First they smashed the windows of the cottage and then almost everything breakable in the place – crockery, pots, etc., -shared the same fate, the unfortunate fellows the whole shouting loudly in the most distressing manner.
 It was soon seen that something would have to be done in the matter, and as Dr. Sturt happened to be on a visit to the locality, the manager of the colliery asked him to visit the men.
 This the doctor did, and narrowly escaped a very serious injury, for the elder brother made a charge at him with an iron poker, the full force of the blow fortunately descending on the door, which was split its entire length, Dr. Sturt escaping with only a slight bruise on the hand.
 The doctor informed the Bulli police of the case by a telephone message from Thirroul, and Senior-constable Ross and Constable Kelly were soon on the scene.
 It was seen that the capture of the men would be anything but an easy matter, but as there was no lack of assistants it was at last effected, although the poor fellows were most violent.
 They were secured with handcuffs and ropes, and escorted to Bulli by the 7.30 train, being lodged in the cells and straight jackets being made use of.
 On Monday morning they were brought before the court, when Dr. Sturt and Dr. Kane certified that they were suffering from religious mania, and they were ordered to be placed under restraint.
 They were taken to Sydney by the milk train.
 Great sympathy is felt here for the unfortunate men, as they were quiet and inoffensive and of temperate and industrious habits.
 The elder brother had for some time been a member of the Salvation Army.
 It may be mentioned that the police exercised the greatest consideration in their treatment of the patients.

 Just over 12 months later, in October 1896, John Reynolds was released from the lunatic asylum.
-His brother, William remained locked away.
+His brother, William, however, remained locked away.

-The police, with the assistance of eight people in the pub, burst the door open where he had barricaded himself, and, after a struggle, Reynolds, who was armed with a knife, was overpowered.
+The police, with the assistance of eight customers, burst the door open and after a struggle, disarmed and overpowered Reynolds.

 The Evening News reported that “great indignation is expressed throughout Bulli at the action of the authorities in releasing Reynolds from the asylum”.